-I’m a sleep deprived antique dealer with fibromyalgia, osteoarthritis, diabetes and more.
-I love my wonderful and supportive husband, I love to read good books, I love my 2 fat, spoiled tabby cats, music and laughter.
+I’m a sleep deprived antique dealer with fibromyalgia, arthritis, diabetes and more.
+I love my wonderful and supportive husband, I love to read good books, I love music and laughter.
 I sing loud in the car.
 I play online poker (play money).
 I fight pain.
 Still learning lessons that life teaches.
 Trying hard to make it through each day with a joyful heart.
 Some days are good, some are not.
 Each day is a gift, regardless.

 “The Nocturnal Laundress”.
 This is a name I gave myself during a particularly long night of insomnia, months ago, where I found myself doing laundry…all night long.
 I figured, well, I can’t sleep, I might as well get something accomplished.
 Thus, the name.
 I will get into the subject of my chronic insomnia soon.
 Because I’m sure I’ll have lots of time in the wee hours of the morning to delve into it, no doubt about that. ~ Julie